-The campaign will ostensibly promote the ways that businesses can get ready for a no-deal Brexit, though it has been labelled as a blatant propaganda drive.
+The advertising drive is designed to promote the ways that businesses can get ready for a no-deal Brexit, though it has been labelled as a blatant propaganda effort.

 The £100m campaign will be led by the communications and media agency Engine Group.
 While Engine is based in London, it’s owned by Lake Capital, a US private equity company, and ORC International, a research company based in New Jersey.